AI Amazon Repricer

 Boost your Amazon profits and avoid price wars with AI repricing

-For enterprise Amazon operators managing catalogs of 1,000 to 15,000 SKUs, the Amazon FNSKU low-inventory fee 2026 represents a structural shift in the cost architecture of FBA fulfilment.
+For enterprise Amazon operators managing catalogs of 1,000 to 15,000 SKUs, the Amazon FNSKU low-inventory fee 2026 represents a structural shift in the cost architecture of FBA fulfillment.

-For enterprise Amazon operators managing catalogs of 1,000 to 15,000 SKUs, the Amazon FNSKU low-inventory fee 2026 represents a structural shift in the cost architecture of FBA fulfilment.
-The penalty is no longer an inventory planning inconvenience.
-It is a per-unit tax applied with surgical precision at the individual variation level, and it compounds at scale during the most volatile sales event of the calendar year.
+For enterprise Amazon operators managing catalogs of 1,000 to 15,000 SKUs, the Amazon FNSKU low-inventory fee 2026 represents a structural shift in the cost architecture of FBA fulfillment.
+The penalty is no longer an inconvenience in inventory planning.
+It is a per-unit tax applied with surgical precision at the level of individual variation, and it compounds at scale during the most volatile sales event of the calendar year.

 The January 15, 2026 recalibration from parent-ASIN aggregation to individual FNSKU granularity fundamentally altered the risk surface for any seller running a diversified variation catalog.
-A parent listing with 12 color and size permutations now presents 12 independent fee exposure points, each assessed against both a short-term and long-term 28-day supply calculation.
+A parent listing with 12 color and size permutations now presents 12 independent fee-exposure points, each assessed against both short- and long-term 28-day supply calculations.
 The margin consequences are severe, particularly for operations that have not yet rebuilt their inventory monitoring infrastructure to match this new level of specificity.

 Prime Day amplifies every vulnerability in the inventory management stack.
-Sales velocity across high-converting listings can spike three to five times above baseline within hours of the event window opening, accelerating the drawdown of per-FNSKU stock levels toward the 28-day supply threshold.
-For a catalog of several thousand active FNSKUs, manual monitoring of this exposure in real time is not a workflow challenge.
-It is a mathematical impossibility.
+Sales velocity across high-converting listings can spike three to five times above baseline within hours of the event window opening.
+For an FNSKU that already sits close to threshold on both its short- and long-term metrics, that drawdown is what tips it over, and at variation-level granularity, one hot SKU can cross the line while its siblings stay healthy.
+For a catalog of several thousand active FNSKUs, real-time manual monitoring of this exposure is not a workflow challenge.
+It is operationally impossible at scale.

 Prior to January 15, 2026, Amazon calculated the low-inventory-level fee against the aggregate stock position of the parent ASIN.
 In practical terms, this meant that healthy stock levels across the majority of a listing’s variations could mask a critically low position in one or two specific FNSKUs.
 The system penalized at the group level, and sellers with broad variation catalogs benefited from a natural averaging effect that blunted their exposure to the fee.